 In the words of the fox in The Little Prince: “It’s the time you spent on your rose that makes your rose so important.”

-Although nothing has been vocally confirmed, asking out your crush (from lecture, lab, tutorial, seminar, or just a chance encounter at an event—the list, like Dion’s heart, goes on) for a first date and together touring around campus can create for both of you memories worthy of future revisiting.
-After all, you met here, didn’t you?
+Although nothing has been vocally confirmed, asking out your new campus crush for a date and together touring around UBC can create for both of you memories worthy of future revisiting.
+After all, UBC boasts outstanding scenery and looks spectacular, no matter the season!

 William King’s “The Art of Cookery”: “Unless some sweetness at the bottom lye, / Who cares for all the crinkling of the pye?”